-- Construction is underway on a feed pretreater at Wynnewood that would enable processing of inedible corn oil, animal fats and used cooking oils that generate additional LCFS credits. - Capitalizes on Wynnewood's strategic location in the farm belt with access to a wide variety of feedstock supply. - Pre-Treater mechanically complete and expected to begin operations in 1Q 2024.
+- Feed pre-treater at Wynnewood mechanically complete and expected to begin operations in 1Q 2024.
+Addition of the PTU would enable processing of inedible corn oil, animal fats and used cooking oils that generate additional LCFS credits. - Capitalizes on Wynnewood's strategic location in the farm belt with access to a wide variety of feedstock supply.